dosipod/SrWiki/Sound-Settings.md

 ![WLEDSR-Sound-Setings-AGC_only](https://user-images.githubusercontent.com/91616163/177599946-055ee5f1-34b9-4a23-a408-4d21500c31e7.png)

 AGC will automatically perform sound input amplification, based on current sound loudness.
-For example, if you play music and then increase the speaker volume, WLED-SR will adjust its internal gain factor accordingly to follow your music.
+For example, if you play music and then increase the speaker volume, WLED-SR will adjust internal gain factors to follow your music.
 Forget about manually changing "gain" settings.
 Just relax and let WLED-SR do it autonomously.

 Currently WLED-SR offers four different AGC presets that can be selected in sound settings:
-* Off    - AGC off.
+* **Off**    - AGC off.
 WLED will strictly use the gain preset from sound settings.
-* Normal - AGC tries to smoothly follow changes in sound input volume.
+* **Normal** - AGC tries to smoothly follow changes in sound input volume.
 Recommended as a balanced option for general use.
-* Vivid  - AGC will quickly adjust to changes in sound input volume.
+* **Vivid**  - AGC will quickly adjust to changes in sound input volume.
 Recommended in case you want "more blinken from your LEDs".
-* Lazy   - AGC will take some more time before internal gain is adjusted.
+* **Lazy**   - AGC will take some more time before internal gain is adjusted.
 Recommended for GEQ effects, or when listening to music that features strong "dynamics".

 _to be extended soon_